pnx/pnx.github.io/src/posts/2023-08-20/wireguard-gateway/index.md

 1. What IP should be associated with the interface.

 2. The network block that tells the host what other IP Addresses are **routeable** through the interface.
-If `/24` prefix is used.

 Lets make this more clear with an example, Lets say that the Address is `10.0.0.1/32`